Medieval Inquisition: Cathars

 The Cathars were a group of dissidents mostly in the South of France, in cities like Toulouse.
-The sect developed in the 12th century, apparently founded by soldiers from the Second Crusade, who, on their way back, were converted by a Bulgarian sect, the Bogomils.
+The sect developed in the 12th century, apparently founded by soldiers from the Second Crusade, who, on their way back to France, were converted by a Bulgarian sect, the Bogomils.

 The Cathars' main heresy was their belief in dualism: the evil God created the materialistic world and the good God created the spiritual world.
 Therefore, Cathars preached poverty, chastity, modesty and all those values which in their view helped people to detach themselves from materialism.
 The Cathars presented a problem to feudal government by their attitude towards oaths, which they declared under no circumstances allowable.
 Therefore, considering the religious homogeneity of that age, heresy was an attack against social and political order, besides orthodoxy.

 The Albigensian Crusade resulted in the defeat of the Cathars militarily.
 After this, the Inquisition played an important role in finally destroying Catharism during the 13th and much of the 14th centuries.
 Punishments for Cathars varied greatly.
 Most frequently, they were made to wear yellow crosses atop their garments as a sign of outward penance.
 Others undertook obligatory pilgrimages, many for the purpose of fighting against Muslims.
 Another common punishment, including for returned pilgrims, was visiting a local church naked once each month to be scourged.
 Cathars who were slow to repent suffered imprisonment and, often, the loss of property.
 Others who altogether refused to repent were burned.

 Waldensians

-The Waldensians were mostly in Germany and North Italy.
+The Waldensians were mostly located in Germany and Northern Italy.
 The Waldensians were a group of orthodox laymen concerned about the increasing wealth of the Church.
 As time passed, however, they found their beliefs at odds with Catholic teaching.
 In contrast with the Cathars and in line with the Church, they believed in only one God, but they did not recognize a special class of priesthood, believing in the priesthood of all believers.
 They also objected to the veneration of saints and martyrs, which were part of the Church's orthodoxy.
 They rejected the sacramental authority of the Church and its clerics and encouraged apostolic poverty.
 These movements became particularly popular in Southern France as well as Northern Italy and other parts of Holy Roman Empire.